thetomcraig/total-immersion-podcast/episode_notes/57_soul_cycle.md

 ===
 ### Intro
 > SoulCycle is a New York City-based fitness company founded in 2006.
 It offers indoor cycling (Not to be confused with "spinning") workout classes.
+* You rent a pair of shoes the clip into the bike, and for about an hour bike a LOT in a low lit room with an inspirational instructor
+* There is a knob that controls how hard you're pedaling, and you adjust this throughout the workout
 * As of June 2018, SoulCycle has 88 studios in the United States and Canada.

 ### History